rkitover/windows-dev-guide/README.md

 ```powershell
 gci -r .*.un~ | ri
 ```
+.

-it's that simple, `ri` notices that the input objects are files, and removes them.
+It's that simple, `ri` notices that the input objects are files, and removes them.

 You can access the piped-in input in your own functions as the special `$input`